keithbuhler/keithbuhler.github.io/Buhler-CV.md

 ### RESEARCH
 AREAS OF SPECIALIZATION: Virtue Ethics, Metaethics
-AREAS OF COMPETENCE: Ancient Philosophy, Philosophy of Mind, Philosophy of Religion, Bioethics, Business Ethics
+AREAS OF COMPETENCE: Ancient Philosophy, Philosophy of Mind, Philosophy of Religion, Bioethics

-### DISSERTATION
-"The Point of Virtue: Nature, Reason, and Teleology in Recent Neo-Aristotelianism"  (Chair: David Bradshaw)